Model theoretic events: Examples

 Let $N$ be the unique countable model of DLO, i.e.\ $N \cong (\mathbb{Q},<)$.
 Then $\mathbb{P}_{\mu_{L}}(B_{N}) = 1$.
 In other words, the induced structure on almost all random generic types is isomorphic to $(\mathbb{Q},<)$. \end{example}

-\begin{proof} The induced substructure on any subset of a total ordering is a total order.
-Hence it suffices to show that that the induced structure on almost all random generic type is a dense ordering and is without endpoints.
-We first show the ``without endpoints" condition: For any $n \geq 1$, we consider the sets
+\begin{proof} For notation simplicity, in this proof we set $\mu = \mu_L$.
+We will also write $\mu_{x_{t}}$ simply as $\mu_{t}$ for $t \geq 1$.
+The induced substructure on any subset of a total ordering is a total order.
+Hence it suffices to show that the induced structure on almost all random generic types is a dense ordering and is without endpoints.
+We first show the ``without endpoints'' condition: For any $n \geq 1$, we consider the sets

 We show that $\mathbb{P}_{\mu}(A_n) = 1$.
 A similar computation shows that $\mathbb{P}_{\mu}(F_n) =1$.
 Indeed, let $\psi_l(x_{n},x_l) \coloneqq x_n \geq x_l$.
 Now consider the following computation: